shardulrawal2/ecomm/README.md

 - Verify MongoDB connection in backend terminal
 - Ensure frontend API base URL matches backend URL
 - Clear browser cache and localStorage if needed

+UPDATE:-

+the website is deployed on ---- https://acmzon.vercel.app/    check it out